 The programme of study includes: an introduction to sports reporting; the sports news cycle; press conferences and interviewing; sports news, sports public affairs and sports politics; sports features; and editing sports stories.

-The exam is divided into two parts.
-For part one, candidates will watch a football match and produce a match report filing 250 words within five minutes of the final whistle.
-Candidates will then have a further 30 minutes to produce a 200-word ‘reaction piece’ using quotes and tweets from managers and/or players/fans, supplied to them at the final whistle.
+Assessment: candiates will sit a two-part exam.
+For part one, candidates watch a recorded football match and produce a match report filing 250 words within five minutes of the final whistle.
+Candidates will then have a further 30 minutes to produce a 200-word ‘reaction piece’.
 For part two, candidates have one hour to write a 200-word round-up, answer a sports interview question and write a story for the web from a press release.